yashika9536/Challenge90DaysOfDevOps./2023/day01/Solution.md

-This is #90DaysofDevops challenge under the guidance of Shubham Londhe sir.
+This is the #90DaysofDevops challenge under the guidance of Shubham Londhe sir.

-In this challenge ,I will be completing Day-wise tasks given by Shubham sir for the next 90 Days.
+In this challenge , I will be completing Day-wise tasks given by Shubham sir for the next 90 Days.

-What is DevOps ?
+What is DevOps?

 DevOps is a set of practices that combines software development (Dev) and IT operations (Ops).
 It aims to shorten the systems development life cycle by automating the processes between these two teams.
 This results in faster and more reliable software releases.

-What is automation ?
+What is automation?

 Automation is like having a helpful robot do tasks for you, so you don’t have to do them yourself. 🤖